Point of Impact (Stephen Hunter novel): Conspiracy hints

 As the story progresses, the reader is introduced to the actual shooter who took the shot at the Salvadoran Archbishop: one Lon Scott.
 Lon is a crippled man, who was once a great competition benchrest shooter.
 Bob tracks Lon by tracing the .300 H&H Swagger is given at the Accutech shooting range to Lon's father, Art Scott.
 Art received the .300 H&H, referred to as "The Tenth Black King", as a gift for his shooting for Winchester.
 In a tragic twist of fate, Art accidentally shot his son, crippling Lon from the waist down.
 He then proceeded to take his own life, with the same rifle.
-Bob hunts through some old files, and with Nick Memphis' help manages to track Lon to his home.
+Bob hunts through some old files, and with Nick Memphis's help manages to track Lon to his home.
 Bob and Memphis are then ambushed, but escape.
 Much later in the novel, Lon makes another appearance as Colonel Shreck tries to set Bob up in Hard Bargain Valley, near the end of the book.
 Nick Memphis ends up taking a thousand yard shot at Lon, subsequently killing him.
 Bob then goes through legal proceedings, and embarrasses the United States government.
-The careful reader will then notice, during a description of the distribution of Lon's possessions in accordance with his will, that there was found a "curious collection of fired 162-grain .264-caliber bullets from some bizarre project or other in the early sixties, found in his safe deposit box.
+The careful reader will then notice, during a description of the distribution of Lon's possessions in accordance with his will, that there was found a "curious collection of fired 162-grain .264-caliber bullets from some bizarre project or other in the early sixties, found in his safe deposit box."
 After some research, it can be learned that this is an allusion to the assassination of John F. Kennedy, in 1963.
 The rifle that supposedly fired the bullet that killed Kennedy was alleged to be a Carcano rifle, firing a 162 grain bullet, in 6.5 mm.
 It can thus be inferred that Bob Lee Swagger is not the only man that Lon Scott has set up, and that Lon Scott actually shot JFK on November 22, 1963, rather than Lee Harvey Oswald.
 In 2013, Hunter followed up on these hinted at threads and completed the tale in The Third Bullet.